Mildred Brown: Career

-In 1938 the couple founded the Omaha Star; by 1945 it was the only remaining African-American newspaper in Omaha and the largest in the state.
-Brown was owner and publisher until her death in 1989.
+In 1938, the couple founded the Omaha Star.
+By 1945, it was the only remaining African-American newspaper in Omaha and the largest in the state.
+Brown was the owner and publisher until her death in 1989.
 Still operating, it has become the longest-running newspaper in the city's history and is the only black paper printed in the state.

-Brown and Gilbert divorced in 1943, with Brown taking charge of the newspaper's operations as the "Advertising and General Manager".
-Brown used the newspaper as a way of expanding opportunities for the African-American community, especially for jobs.
+Brown and Gilbert divorced in 1943, with Brown taking charge of the newspaper's operations as the "advertising and general manager".
+She used the newspaper as a way of expanding opportunities for the African-American community, especially for jobs.
 She hired young black men and provided scholarships for education.
 She refused to accept advertising from businesses that discriminated against blacks in hiring and also led customer boycotts of them to achieve change.
 Seeing the paper as a center of community journalism, she promoted positive news about accomplishments of individuals and groups.

-In the late 1940s, Brown became involved with Omaha's DePorres Club, a group of high school students and Creighton University students fighting against racial discrimination in Omaha.
+In the late 1940s, Brown became involved with Omaha's DePorres Club, a group of high school and Creighton University students fighting against racial discrimination in Omaha.
 They led a sit-in at a cafe near the courthouse.
 After Creighton kicked the group off campus for too much activism, Brown volunteered the Star's office for use by the club.
 She also provided the group with her informal guidance and support.

 Restructuring of industry and loss of jobs produced hard years in Omaha.
-Brown's balanced coverage of the riots of the 1960s earned commendation from President Johnson.
+Brown's balanced coverage of the 1960s riots earned commendation from President Johnson.
 She continued her activism to persuade businesses to make more opportunities open to blacks.

 In the 1970s, Brown joined the Citizens Co-Ordinating Committee for Civil Liberties (also known as Citizens Civic Committee for Civil Liberties), better known as the 4CL.
 Created by prominent black church leaders, the group continued efforts for broader grassroots employment.
-They also added the issues of housing, civil rights, and social justice.
-As a well-known journalist and publisher, Brown had a wide circle of friends, who invited her on many travels for business, conventions, social events, and meetings with other publishers of black and white papers.
+It also added the issues of housing, civil rights and social justice.
+As a well-known journalist and publisher, Brown had a wide circle of friends, who invited her on many travels for business, conventions, social events and meetings with other publishers of black and white papers.
 Because of her prominent position in Nebraska's largest city, she also knew a wide array of politicians and national leaders.

 Brown lived in an apartment in the Omaha Star building in the North Omaha neighborhood from 1938 to her death in 1989 from a cold.
-Her niece Dr. Marguerita Washington continued to publish the newspaper until her own death in 2016.
+Her niece, Dr. Marguerita Washington, continued to publish the newspaper until her own death in 2016.
 In 2019, the assets of the newspaper were purchased by the Mildred D. Brown Memorial Study Center, which continues to run the newspaper today.